bmedicke/REED/readme.md

 ## the stack at <main+0>

+This section assumes an x86_64 Linux.
 The following shows a partial dump of the stack at the start of `main()`:

+> preparing for the stack dump:
 ```sh
 # we will use the executable from the later 'stages of compilation' section.
 # at this point it does not particularly matter though: